speakeasy-api/openapi-directory/SDKs/motaword.com/1.0/java/README.md

 * `deleteCache` - Clear cache by key

-### Activity
+### activity

-* `getActivities` - Get a list of realtime activities.
+* `getActivities` - Monitor project activities
-* `getActivity` - Get a single realtime activity.
+* `getActivity` - View an activity
-* `getActivityComments` - Get a list of comments belonging to this activity.
+* `getActivityComments` - View activity comments
-* `getComments` - Get a list of activity comments throughout the whole project.
+* `getComments` - View all project comments
 * `getSalesActivities` - Get sales activities for a project
 * `insertSalesActivity` - Insert sales activity for a project
+* `submitCommentJson` - Submit comment to an activity
-* `submitComment` - Submit a comment to an activity.
+* `submitCommentMultipart` - Submit comment to an activity

-### Async
+### async

-* `downloadAsync` - Download async request files
+* `downloadAsync` - Download result of an async operation

-### Auth
+### auth

-* `getAccessToken` - Retrieve an access token to interact with the API.
+* `getAccessToken` - Retrieve an access token

-### Blog
+### blog

 * `getBlogPosts` - Get blog posts - ordered by created desc by default

-### Commission
+### commission

 * `getCommissions` - Returns a commission list of current client.
 * `getCommissionsByFilter` - Returns a commission list of current client.

-### ContinuousProject
+### continuousProject

+* `addDocument` - Add a new document to your continuous project
 * `collectAnalytics` - Save/collect analytics data from Active widget
+* `complete` - Complete continuous project
+* `completeContinuousDocument` - Complete a continuous project document
+* `completeLanguage` - Complete continuous project language
-* `createActiveWidget` - Create a new Active widget.
-This does not create a new Active project, just a separate widget.
+* `createActiveWidget` - Create a new Active widget
-* `createContinuousProject` - Create a new continuous project
+* `createContinuousProject` - Create a continuous project
+* `createSubscription` - Create subscription for continuous project
 * `deleteActiveWidget` - Delete a single widget for this Active project
-* `deleteContinuousProject` - Delete single continuous project
+* `deleteContinuousProject` - Delete a continuous project
+* `deleteSubscription` - Delete subscription for continuous project
-* `getActiveWidget` - Get a single widget for this Active project
+* `getActiveWidget` - View an Active widget
-* `getActiveWidgets` - Get widgets for this Active project
+* `getActiveWidgets` - View Active widgets
 * `getAnalyticsToken` - Get JWT token to be used in analytics dashboards
-* `getContinuousProject` - Get single continuous project
+* `getContinuousProject` - View a continuous project
+* `getContinuousProjectDocument` - View a continuous document
+* `getContinuousProjectDocumentProgress` - Monitor progress of a continuous document
+* `getContinuousProjectDocuments` - View continuous documents
+* `getContinuousProjectInvoices` - Invoices of a continuous project
+* `getContinuousProjectProgress` - Monitor progress and status of a continous project
+* `getContinuousProjects` - View continuous projects
-* `getContinuousProjects` - Get a list of continuous projects
+* `getQuoteForDocument` - Get a quote for a continuous project document
+* `getQuoteForDocuments` - Get quote for documents
+* `getQuoteForLanguage` - Get quote for language
+* `getQuoteForLanguages` - Get quote for languages
+* `getSubscription` - Get subscription for continuous project
+* `postContinuousProjectDocumentProgress` - Get continuous project document progress for multiple IDs
-* `resetActiveWidgetToken` - Resets the access token of the Active widget.
+* `resetActiveWidgetToken` - Reset Active widget token
-* `translate` - Instantly translate your content with your existing TM and MT resources.
+* `translate` - Instantly translate your content
 * `updateActiveWidget` - Update Active widget settings.
-* `updateContinuousProject` - Update continuous project
+* `updateContinuousProject` - Update a continuous project
+* `updateDocument` - Update the document
+* `updateSubscription` - Update subscription for continuous project
+* `updateSubscriptionPaymentMethod` - Update subscription payment method for continuous project

-### Corporate
+### corporate

-* `getAvailableCorporatePermissions` - Get a list of available permissions for this corporate account.
-They are used when assigning permissions to corporate users.
+* `getAvailableCorporatePermissions` - View available permissions
 * `getAvailableCorporatePermissionsById` - Get a list of available permissions for this corporate account.
 They are used when assigning permissions to corporate users.
-* `getCorporate` - Get details of my corporate account
+* `getCorporate` - View your corporate account
 * `getCorporateById` - Get details of this corporate account
-* `getCorporateUserGroups` - Get a list of user groups for my corporate account
+* `getCorporateUserGroups` - View user groups
 * `getCorporateUserGroupsById` - Get a list of user groups for this corporate account
-* `getCorporateUsers` - Get a list of users for my corporate account
+* `getCorporateUsers` - View users
 * `getCorporateUsersById` - Get a list of users for this corporate account
+* `getCorporatesList` - Get a list of corporate accounts
-* `saveCorporateUser` - Create or update a corporate user
+* `saveCorporateUser` - Create or update a user
 * `saveCorporateUserGroup` - Create or update a corporate user group
 * `saveCorporateUserGroupById` - Create or update a corporate user group for this corporate account

-### Document
+### document

-* `getDocuments` - Get a list of your documents
+* `getAllDocumentSubjects` - Get a list of subjects of projects
+* `getDocument` - View a single document
+* `getDocumentProgress` - View a document translation progress
+* `getDocuments` - View your documents
 * `getSimilarDocuments` - Find documents similar to this document.
 * `getUserDocuments` - Get a list of your documents
 * `regeneratePreview` - Regenerate preview and return preview URL for given file
 * `useAsDraft` - Use the translation of given source manual document as manual draft source for the given target document.
 * `useAsRegular` - Use the translation of the given manual document as a regular file.

-### Glossary
+### glossary

+* `createGlossaryJson` - Upload a glossary file
-* `createGlossary` - Upload a new glossary
+* `createGlossaryMultipart` - Upload a glossary file
-* `deleteGlossary` - Delete the glossary
+* `deleteGlossary` - Delete a glossary
-* `downloadGlobalGlossary` - Download the global glossary.
+* `downloadGlobalGlossary` - Download account glossary.
 * `downloadGlossary` - Download a glossary
-* `getGlossaries` - Get a list of glossaries
+* `getGlossaries` - View glossaries
-* `getGlossary` - Get single glossary
+* `getGlossary` - View a glossary
+* `updateGlobalGlossaryJson` - Create or update the account glossary
-* `updateGlobalGlossary` - Create or update the global glossary.
+* `updateGlobalGlossaryMultipart` - Create or update the account glossary
+* `updateGlossaryJson` - Update a glossary
-* `updateGlossary` - Update the glossary.
+* `updateGlossaryMultipart` - Update a glossary

+### integrations

+* `getIntegrationsToken` - Generate a new access token for MotaWord's integrations service

-### Invitation
+### invitation

 * `getInvitationVendors` - Get vendor list for compiled invitation needs

+### machineLearning

+* `getDeliveryPrediction` - Get a delivery prediction for a project

-### Pam
+### pam

 * `getClientProfileForPam` - Get the Pam profile of a client for this client ID
+* `getProjectCompletionReportForPam` - Get completion report data of a project
+* `postMessage` - Sends a message to chat

-### Payment
+### payment

-* `deleteCreditCard` - Delete credit card.
+* `deleteCreditCard` - Delete credit card
-* `getCreditCard` - Get credit card by cardId
+* `getCreditCard` - View saved credit card
-* `resetCardPaymentCode` - Reset credit card payment code.
+* `resetCardPaymentCode` - Reset credit card payment code
-* `resetCorporatePaymentCode` - Reset corporate credit card payment code.
+* `resetCorporatePaymentCode` - Reset payment code
-* `toggleCorporateAutoCharge` - Toggle corporate auto charge option.
+* `toggleCorporateAutoCharge` - Manage automatic charges on your credit card

-### Project
+### project

+* `assignCM` - Assign a CM to the project
 * `cancelProject` - Cancel your translation project
+* `createProjectJson` - Create a new project
-* `createProject` - Get a new quote
+* `createProjectMultipart` - Create a new project
-* `deleteProject` - Delete a project
+* `deleteProject` - Delete your translation project
 * `deliverProject` - Deliver project
-* `download` - Download the latest translation package.
+* `download` - Download your translated project
-* `downloadHtmlInvoice` - Download invoice as hmtl
+* `downloadHtmlInvoice` - Download project invoice (HTML)
-* `downloadLanguage` - Download the latest translation package.
+* `downloadLanguage` - Download your translated project language
-* `downloadPdfInvoice` - Download invoice as pdf
+* `downloadPdfInvoice` - Download project invoice (PDF)
-* `getInvoice` - Get invoice details
+* `getInvoice` - View project invoice
-* `getProgress` - Get project progress
+* `getProgress` - View progress of a project
-* `getProject` - Get single project
+* `getProject` - View a translation project
 * `getProjectVendors` - Get a list of vendors.
-* `getProjects` - Get a list of your projects
+* `getProjects` - View your translation projects
 * `getQuoteIdFromInternalId` - Get Quote Id
-* `getVendorProjects` - Get a list of your vendor projects
+* `getVendorProjects` - List projects as a vendor
 * `getVendorProjectsByUserId` - Get a list of user/vendor projects
 * `launchProject` - Launch your translation project
-* `package_` - Package the translation of all languages to be downloaded.
+* `package_` - Package your translated project
-* `packageLanguage` - Package the translation of a specific target language to be downloaded.
+* `packageLanguage` - Package your translated project language
 * `recreateProject` - Recreate your translation project from scratch.
 This is a risky action, you will lose current translations.
+* `sendQuoteEmail` - Send a quote email
-* `submitProjectReports` - Submit reports for a project
+* `submitProjectReports` - Submit feedback report for a project
-* `trackPackage` - Track the status of translation packaging.
+* `trackPackage` - Track translation packaging status
 * `triggerCallback` - Trigger a call to your callback URL related to this project.
-* `updateProject` - Update project language pairs
+* `updateProject` - Update project info and settings

-### Project Document
+### projectDocument

 * `createProjectDocument` - Upload a new document
 * `deleteProjectDocument` - Delete the document
-* `downloadProjectDocument` - Download a document
+* `downloadProjectDocument` - Download a project source document
-* `downloadTranslatedDocumentForLanguage` - Download single translated file
+* `downloadTranslatedDocumentForLanguage` - Download translated document
-* `getProjectDocument` - Get single document
+* `getProjectDocument` - View a project source document
-* `getProjectDocuments` - Get a list of documents
+* `getProjectDocuments` - View project source documents
+* `updateProjectDocumentJson` - Update the document.
-* `updateProjectDocument` - Update the document.
+* `updateProjectDocumentMultipart` - Update the document.

-### Project Webhooks
+### projectWebhooks

 * `deleteProjectWebhook` - Delete project webhooks
-* `getProjectWebhooks` - Get project information (includes callback_url for webhook)
+* `getProjectWebhooks` - View project webhooks
-* `postProjectWebhook` - Update project webhook URL
+* `postProjectWebhook` - Update project webhook
-* `updateProjectWebhook` - Update project webhook URL
+* `updateProjectWebhook` - Update project webhook

-### Report
+### report

+* `generateQAReport` - Generate a QA report for given filter
+* `getFilterContents` - Returns available options for selected timeframe.
-* `getLanguagePairsReport` - Returns a report of language pairs.
+* `getLanguagePairsReport` - Language pairs report
-* `getProjectsReport` - Returns a report of corporate account users.
+* `getProjectsReport` - Projects report
-* `getUsersReport` - Returns a report of corporate account users.
+* `getUsersReport` - Company users report

-### Search
+### search

 * `checkDocumentsReindex` - Check reindex status of the client source and translation documents.
 * `reindexDocuments` - Reindex for search all of the client source and translation documents.
-* `searchEverywhere` - Search everywhere!
-Including projects, documents, translations...
+* `searchEverywhere` - Search everything in your account

-### Static
+### static_

 * `getEndpoints` - Available endpoints
-* `getFormats` - Get a list of supported formats
+* `getFormats` - List of supported file formats
-* `getLanguages` - Get a list of supported languages
+* `getLanguages` - List of supported languages
-* `getSwaggerJson` - Get Swagger JSON
+* `getSwaggerYaml` - OpenAPI YAML representation of our API

-### Stats
+### stats

 * `getCommissionStats` - Returns the total commissions stats.
 * `getCommissionStatsByFilter` - Returns the total commissions stats by report filter.
-* `getPopularPairs` - Returns the language pairs that you have ordered most.
+* `getPopularPairs` - View your popular language pairs
-* `getProjectStats` - Returns your project statistics.
+* `getProjectStats` - View your project statistics
-* `getStringStats` - Returns your string statistics.
+* `getStringStats` - View your translation statistics

-### Strings
+### strings

+* `clearTranslationCache` - Clear translation cache
-* `getProjectStrings` - Get a list of strings and its translations in the project.
+* `getContinuousProjectFileStrings` - View strings their translations in a continuous document
-* `getProjectStringsForLanguage` - Get a list of strings and its translations in the project for this target language in the project.
+* `getContinuousProjectStrings` - View strings and translations in continuous project
-* `getStrings` - Get a list of client/corporate strings (20 per page)
-* `packageProjectTranslationMemory` - Get the translation memory of a project in TMX format
+* `getDocumentTranslations` - View strings and translations of a document
-* `packageProjectTranslationMemoryForLanguage` - Get the translation memory of a project in TMX format
+* `getDocumentTranslationsForLanguage` - View strings and translations of a document for target language
-* `packageProjectTranslationMemoryForLanguageStatus` - If package call was async, check the status of the request
-* `packageProjectTranslationMemoryStatus` - If package call was async, check the status of the request
-* `packageUserTranslationMemory` - Get the translation memory of a client or corporate in TMX format
-* `packageUserTranslationMemoryForLanguageStatus` - If package call was async, check the status of the request
-* `postStrings` - Translate Strings with MT
-* `updateTranslationMemoryUnit` - Update translation

-### Style Guide

-* `createStyleGuide` - Upload a new style guide
-* `deleteStyleGuide` - Delete the style guide
-* `downloadGlobalStyleGuide` - Download the global style guide.
-* `downloadStyleGuide` - Download a style guide
-* `getStyleGuide` - Get single style guide
-* `getStyleGuides` - Get a list of style guides
-* `updateGlobalStyleGuide` - Create or update the global style guide.
-* `updateStyleGuide` - Update the style guide.

-### Translations

-* `getDocumentTranslations` - Get a list of strings and its translations in the document.
+* `getProjectStrings` - View project strings and translations
-* `getDocumentTranslationsForLanguage` - Get a list of strings and its translations in the document for this target language of the project.
+* `getProjectStringsForLanguage` - View strings and translations for target language
 * `getProjectTranslations` - Deprecated.
 Use /projects/{projectId}/strings instead.
 * `getProjectTranslationsForLanguage` - Deprecated. use /projects/{projectId}/strings/{language} instead.
+* `getStrings` - View account strings (translation memory)
+* `getTranslationCache` - View cached strings translations in continuous project
+* `packageProjectTranslationMemory` - Download project translation memory
+* `packageProjectTranslationMemoryForLanguage` - Download language-specific project translation memory
+* `packageProjectTranslationMemoryForLanguageStatus` - Check language-specific translation memory packaging status
+* `packageProjectTranslationMemoryStatus` - Check translation memory packaging status
+* `packageUserTranslationMemory` - Download account translation memory
+* `packageUserTranslationMemoryForLanguageStatus` - Check account translation memory packaging status
+* `postContinuousProjectFileStrings` - Get a list of strings and its translations in the project.
+* `postStrings` - Translate Strings with MT
+* `recacheTranslations` - Recache translations
+* `updateTranslationMemoryUnit` - Update string translation

+### styleGuide

+* `createStyleGuideJson` - Upload a new style guide
+* `createStyleGuideMultipart` - Upload a new style guide
+* `deleteStyleGuide` - Delete a style guide
+* `downloadGlobalStyleGuide` - Download account style guide
+* `downloadStyleGuide` - Download a style guide
+* `getStyleGuide` - View a style guide
+* `getStyleGuides` - View style guides
+* `updateGlobalStyleGuideJson` - Create or update the account style guide
+* `updateGlobalStyleGuideMultipart` - Create or update the account style guide
+* `updateStyleGuideJson` - Update a style guide
+* `updateStyleGuideMultipart` - Update a style guide

+### surveys

+* `getQuestions` - Get survey questions in given scope and type
+* `submitAnswers` - Post survey answers for scope and type

-### User
+### user

 * `approveVendorApplication`
+* `createUser` - Create a new user
-* `deleteAccount` - Delete requester account
+* `deleteAccount` - Delete your account
 * `deleteUserAccount` - Delete requester account
 * `downgradeProofreader`
 * `downgradeUserProofreader`
-* `freezeAccount` - Freeze requester account for project notifications
+* `freezeAccount` - Freeze account
 * `freezeUserAccount` - Freeze requester account for project notifications
+* `getAllVendorTags` - Returns all vendor tags for vendors filter
-* `getEarnings` - Returns your vendor earnings.
-Includes real-time earnings from ongoing projects, and fixed earnings from completed projects.
-Also includes total earnings and string edits.
+* `getEarnings` - View your vendor earnings
+* `getFilteredVendors` - Filter vendors based on provided parameters
-* `getMe` - Get your user information, including client or vendor specific info.
+* `getMe` - View your account info
-* `getPaymentInfo` - Get your payment Info
+* `getPaymentInfo` - View your payment and billing info
-* `getPermissions` - Returns a list of permissions that this user is authorized for.
+* `getPermissions` - View your permissions
-* `getResponsivity` - Returns your vendor responsivity stats
+* `getResponsivity` - View your vendor responsiveness
-* `getStats` - Returns your client and vendor statistics.
-This used to be called "summary" (\@deprecated).
+* `getStats` - View your account statistics
 * `getThisUserGroups` - Returns a list of user groups that this user belongs to.
 * `getUser` - Get user information, including client or vendor specific info.
 * `getUserEarnings` - Returns your vendor earnings.
 Includes real-time earnings from ongoing projects, and fixed earnings from completed projects.
 Also includes total earnings and string edits.
-* `getUserGroups` - Returns a list of user groups that this user belongs to.
+* `getUserGroups` - View your user groups
-* `getUserPaymentInfo` - Get user payment Info
+* `getUserPaymentInfo` - View user's payment and billing info
 * `getUserPermissions` - Returns a list of permissions that this user is authorized for.
 * `getUserPopularPairs` - Returns the language pairs that the user has ordered most.
 * `getUserProjectStats` - Returns a user's project statistics.